ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

 # Configure pfSense for AP to ZoneDirector / Unleashed Dedicated Master communication

-You can use ZoneDirector or Unleashed Dedicated Master to manage APs at remote locations, and tunnel selected traffic back to a central location.
+You can use ZoneDirector or Unleashed Dedicated Master to manage APs at remote internet-connected locations, and tunnel selected traffic back to a central location.

 Your ZoneDirector or Dedicated Master can be behind a NAT router, but this router requires a static IP address.
 Your APs can be behind NAT or double-NAT (e.g. if your ISP uses CGNAT).